Blog

 The legalization of marijuana sales for recreational purposes occurred four years before the 2008 recession.
 As a result, same-store sales of cannabis goods considerably surged between 2019 and 2021 during the COVID-19 boom.

-However, since it's still unclear if or how severe a recession would be, it's a good idea to start planning what you can do to better position your business for success in the case of a downturn.
-By being able to accept credit cards complianty at your dispensary, you are bound to see success.
+It's not clear how bad a recession might be, so it's a good idea to plan how to improve your business in case of a downturn.
+By being able to accept credit cards compliantly at your dispensary, you are bound to see success.

 Cash flow is crucial.